davghouse/WordamentPractice/README.md

 (English) Wordament-based desktop app for single-player practice.
 I think you need .NET 4.5 for this to run.

 Latest release [here](https://github.com/davghouse/wordament-practice/releases/tag/v1.0.0).
-I am working on this as an introduction to C#/.NET/WPF/XAML.
+I'm working on this as an introduction to C#/.NET/WPF/XAML.

 ![one](/Screenshots/1.PNG)
 ![two](/Screenshots/2.PNG)